-Statewide saw an overall increase of 17% in ridership from FY 22 to FY 23.
-Urban service showed an increase of 15%, while the rural service increased 33%.
-Although ridership is still 10% below pre-pandemic levels, there has been a significant increase of 29% over FY 21 to FY 22.
+Statewide saw an overall increase of 29% in ridership from FY21 to FY22.
+Urban service showed an increase of 31%, while the Rural service increased 9%.
+While ridership is still down 39% from pre-pandemic levels, data are showing a gradual return of riders.
 IDOT will continue to monitor these trends.